Sailboat Charter Vacation

 build Rhodes Town, that year wielding an eastern maritime dominance and controlling numerous

 Rhodes Town, Greece.
-Twenty-four miles off the
+Twenty-four miles on the

-wind from Lindos and one hour
+wind from Lindos and one hour by air from Athens, Rhodes Town in 2015 opened its

-employ of deep-pocketed others.
-On these occasions Rhodes Town offers an encompassing view of
+companies or by yacht agents in the employ of deep-pocketed others.
+On these occasions Rhodes Town offers an encompassing

-Helios (see Greek Gods To Know).
+the sun god Helios (see Greek Gods To Know).
 The seven-wonders

 Colossus in the image of Helios is said to have once stood upon the east wall of the smaller of

-restored palace of the grand master.
+the restored palace of the grand master.
 Also within the walls are numerous archaeological sites gradually bringing

 to light a history beginning in 408 BC.
 Findings from these sites are housed in the 1000-bed

 Hospital of the Knights located on Museum Square.
-Here the wounded, the injured, and the ill
+Here five hundred years ago the wounded, the

-slept between linen sheets, ate off silver plates, and drank from silver goblets while attended
+injured, and the ill slept between linen sheets, ate off silver plate, and drank from silver

-old city.
+today, try Taverna Ippotikon in the old city.
 It occupies the 1476 residence of a Hospitaller.

 Apparently a senior Hospitaller.

-For better fare including a superb pork barbeque at a more reasonable price try Outa Lapee
+For better fare including a superb pork barbeque at a more

-(formerly Ta Filarakia) inside the Agora.
+reasonable price try Outa Lapee (formerly Ta Filarakia) inside the Agora.
 Port of Entry.

 Simi, Greece.
 Twenty-four miles from Rhodes Town,